The standard of the breed

 Make sure his eyes, and especially the corner of the eyes, are clean.
 That way you prevent irritation and, important in the pale-coloured dogs, the ugly marking under the inner corner of the eye.
 It is best to clean the eyes with a soft cotton cloth, soaked in cooled down boiled water.

+You have to brush his teeth with a toothpaste for dogs weekly, which reduces tartar.
+If you do not know how to cut his nails, let a vet do this.
+Certainly with darkcoloured nails it is difficult to see the part of the nail that's alive.
+If you cut too far, the nail starts to bleed and your dog is in pain.
 For trimming we need to make the distinction between the big and the small dogs.
 For the bigger varieties trimming of the coat is not necessary.
 The coat is left natural.
 Only the small hairs between the toes may be cut.
 To get a nice round shape on the feet, the hairs that are too long are cut, in show dogs.
 The same goes for the smaller varieties, except that the ears are also being worked at.
 To make the ears look smaller, the hairs are trimmed.
 The longer hairs behind the ears are also trimmed so that they do not rise above the ear.
 The trousers and the tail rolled on the back need to make a whole.
 Wisps of hair that stick out are trimmed.
+Dogs that regularly go for a walk in the summer at the countryside are exposed to parasites like fleas and ticks.
+Especially in the long-haired dogs they are not immediately visible.
+Check your dog regularly and carefully.
+Particularly ticks can be dangerous because they can cause Lyme's disease.
+You find ticks in bushes, so do not let your dog run under the shrubs.
+There exist products you can apply on the coat to prevent these parasites.
+But most important and this counts for all the dogs: make sure they are vaccinated every year and give a well-balanced diet adapted to your dog.

 How healthy is our German Spitz?